9 Spectacular Autumn Gardens

 5. Eltham Palace

-Enjoy this beautiful landscaped parkland, close to the centre of London, and admire some 6,000 trees.
-Take a walk and enjoy this annual highlight, which provides a rich, visual spectacle each autumn.
+This beautiful landscaped parkland, close to the centre of London, is home to 6,000 trees which provide a rich, visual spectacle each Autumn.

 8. Witley Court

-Look out for the fruit trees in the Walled Garden too, which include several varieties of apples, pears and plums.Visit Wrest Park
+Look out for the fruit trees in the Walled Garden too, which produce several varieties of apples, pears and plums.Visit Wrest Park